 If your relationships keep falling apart one after the other, you may want to take into consideration the behavior that your significant other is seeing.
-Behaviors, good or bad, determine the fate of the relationship, and there are certain behaviors that could ruin a relationship almost immediately.
-For those of you who are having trouble holding on to a partner, take a look at the list of behaviors below that could contribute to the end of a relationship.
+Behaviors, good or bad, determine the fate of the relationship and there are certain behaviors that could ruin a relationship almost immediately.
+For those of you who are having trouble holding onto a partner, take a look at the list of behaviors below that could contribute to the end of a relationship.

-3. Texting Too Much
+- Texting Too Much

 People don’t want to be told that they need to do something more than twice.
 Although it may seem helpful, nagging only pushes your partner further away from you.
-Give them the space that they need and trust that they will complete the tasks that you have given them.
-If they don’t, then confront them.
+Give them the space that they need and trust that they will complete the tasks that you have given to them.
+If they don’t, don’t confront them.
 Constant reminders of things that need to be done will only end in resentment on both sides later in the relationship.

-5. Lack of Communication
+- Lack of Communication

 Communication is an important aspect of a relationship.
 Your partner will have no idea how you feel about certain things if you refuse to tell them and vice versa.
 Learn how to tell your partner about how you feel and what you want from them.
 You may find that the same things you have been refusing to talk about are the exact same things that they have been wanting to talk to you about as well.
 If your problem is not speaking your mind but spending time and having a conversation with them, make an effort to reach out to your partner.

 Once your partner finds out that you’re a liar, there is no going back.
-They will doubt every word that you speak and everything that you do.
+They will doubt every word that you speak and everything that you say you do.
 If they continue to stay in the relationship, this doubt will grow over time and will poison the relationship.
 If you’re lying, come clean about everything that you have been withholding from your partner and let them know that you are genuinely sorry about it.
 Then, remain honest.
 You may be able to salvage a relationship after lying if you show them that you are truly invested in them and that you are making an effort from that moment forward to be the most honest person that you can be.